podefr/sysinfo/README.md

 #### loadavg

 Load average is composed of two elements:
  - The graph which displays a sliding window of load averages over a period of 10 minutes, refreshed every 10 seconds.
+The Y axis is the number of CPUs since it's a decent measure to compare the current load average against.
  - A list of triggered alerts.
 An alerts is triggered when the load exceeds 1 over a period of 2 minutes.
 Then it triggers another alert when the load goes below 1.

 #### connectivity